 Place chocolate squares in a double boiler and melt until creamy.

-Place the baking sheet in the refrigerator to allow the almond bark to chill and harden for approximately one hour or until firm.
+Place the prepared baking sheet in the refrigerator to allow the almond bark to chill and harden for approximately one hour or until firm.

 Remove bark from the fridge, break into bite-sized pieces and enjoy!